sorgerlab/rasmodel/doc/components/raf/raf_activation_by_ras.rst

 Raf activation by Ras
 =====================

 In its basal state, RAF is present in a 'closed' conformation, wherein the N terminus of the RAF protein interacts with, and inhibits the C terminus.
 Ligand binding to receptor tyrosine kinase (RTK) results in activation of the RTK, leading to RAS actviation (RAS-GTP).
-It is not completely understood RAS activates RAF.
+It is not completely understood how RAS activates RAF.
 GTP bound RAS binds to the RAS binding domain (RBD) of  RAF, and prevents the inhibitory interaction between the C and N termini of RAF.
 This results in RAF assuming an 'open' conformation.
 A further step in the activation of RAF is dimerization, which stabilizes its 'open' conformation.
-28% of Melanomas have RAS mutations, of which 94% are mutations in NRAS.
-Hence, we instantiate the model for the vemurfenib resistance scenario using NRAS.

 ::

-   from pysb import Monomer, Rule, Parameter, Annotation, ANY from pysb.macros import bind, _macro_rule from pysb.util import alias_model_components
+   from pysb import Monomer, Rule, Parameter, Annotation, ANY from pysb.macros import bind, _macro_rule, catalyze_state from pysb.util import alias_model_components